awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

   - Alexander Warren London
 published_at: 2026-02-14T09:00:00-08:00
 tags: [ai, architecture, development, mass-timber, agent-systems]
-reading_time: 18
+reading_time: 19
 abstract: |
   A speculative housing concept evolved into a structured feasibility loop when a second AI agent challenged its assumptions.
 This essay documents how expansion-oriented prompting collided with underwriting logic—and why multi-agent negotiation may define the future of development.
 ---

 ## The Building Was Not the Point

-The Kelvin Agora did not begin as a building.
+The Kelvin Agora — externally branded as **Project LanternHill** — did not begin as a building.

 It began with a prompt:

 > Housing is too expensive.
 People always say no to tall blocky buildings.
 What should we do?

-The first AI system reframed the question.
-The problem was not cost, it suggested.
-It was geometry.
-The “box” itself—orthogonal, extruded, repetitive—was the root of political resistance and structural inefficiency.
+This is not a geometric question.
+It is political and economic.
+Resistance to dense housing is rarely framed as resistance to load paths or floor plates; it is framed as resistance to scale, shadow, identity, and perceived displacement.
+Public opposition often reflects identity-protective cognition rather than purely technical evaluation.^[1]

+When residents say “no to tall blocky buildings,” they are rejecting more than height.
+They are rejecting a visual and symbolic form.

+The first AI system reframed the problem accordingly.
+It did not start with cost per square foot.
+It attacked the box itself.
+The claim was structural and rhetorical at once: orthogonal extrusion produces wind loads, shadow walls, and social isolation.
+Therefore, the geometry must change.

-The proposal escalated quickly into a non-cubic aggregation of truncated octahedrons: mass timber structure, terraced social lattices, passive ventilation strategies, ETFE communal atriums, diagrid load paths, and a financial model that claimed competitive returns.
+Within minutes, the conversation escalated into a non-cubic aggregation of truncated octahedrons: mass timber structure, terraced social lattices, passive ventilation strategies, ETFE communal atriums, and a comparative development appraisal.

 It looked visionary.